 In my experience, interestingly, volunteers in Main Street programs tend to be 10-15 years younger than those in traditional preservation organizations, and the most active Main Street volunteers tend to live closest to the commercial district.

 There are more than 1200 Main Street programs around the county, including active programs in every state.
-This year, H Street Main Street in DC was designated a "Great American Main Street."
+In 2012, H Street Main Street in DC was designated a "Great American Main Street."
 Barracks Row--8th Street SE--won the designation back in 2005.